• Home

 (10 hours * 2.3kW) * (100km / 15kWh) = 153km

-For drivers thinking about future proofing at time of installation of the VCS One, we recommend that the supply to the power outlet installed to support the VCS One be sized to support the future installation of a 7kW EV charger.
+For drivers thinking about future proofing at time of installation of the VCS Two, we recommend that the supply to the power outlet installed to support the VCS Two be sized to support the future installation of a 7kW EV charger.
 This essentially means slightly larger gauge wiring to the location, and a higher capacity circuit breaker.
 It doesn’t cost much more than standard wiring to a dedicated 10A power outlet, and makes it easier to upsize the EV charger down the track if that proves necessary.

 If I’m on a novated lease which incorporates public EV charging costs, what changes for me when I shift to doing most of my EV charging at home?